lume/live-code/README.md

 <live-code content="console.log('hello')" mode="script>iframe" />

 <script type="importmap">
-	... setup the import map, f.e. see examples/index.html, or use an tool to generate an import map ...
+	...
+Set up an import map, or if you use a build tool like Webpack, Vite, Parcel, Rollup, esbuild, swc, etc, skip this part.
+See examples/index.html for an importmap example, or use a tool to generate an import map such as @jsenv/importmap-node-module. ...
 </script>

 <script type="module">